The days are short.

 Melatonin is produced in the pineal gland and release is partly controlled by light-sensitive pigments in the retina known as Melanopsin.

-Food sources of tryptophan include fleshy meats such as turkey, beef, liver, salmon, lamb, scallops, snapper, halibut, and chicken breast, and other non-meat sources such as mushroom, spinach, raw tofu, and soybeans.
+Food sources of tryptophan include fleshy meats such as turkey, beef, liver, salmon, lamb, scallops, snapper, halibut, and chicken breast, and other non-meat sources such as mushroom, and spinach.

-Supplements that may promote serotonin levels include: St. John’s Wort, SAMe, and 5-HTP. *It is important to be mindful of nutrient-drug interactions such as with anti-depressants.
+Supplements that may promote serotonin levels include St. John’s Wort, SAMe, and 5-HTP. *It is important to be mindful of nutrient-drug interactions such as with anti-depressants as you do not want to combine these therapies.

 Melatonin not only promotes sleep but is also a potent antioxidant that may offer cancer-protective benefits (11).

-Other studies report seadative, anxiolytic, antidepressant, anticonvulsant, and analgesic properties (12).
+Other studies report sedative, antianxiety, antidepressant, anticonvulsant, and analgesic (pain/inflammation-supportive) properties (12).

 There is a close association between disruptions in melatonin production and the occurrence of depressed mood (13).